Updated On

 Marigold

-Marigold (Tagetes) is a group of plants that make puffy, yellow-orange flowers.
+Marigold (Tagetes) is a group of plants that produce puffy, yellow-orange flowers.
 They give off a strong scent that is very repellent to ticks and mice.
 Deer will eat it if there’s nothing else tasty around, but don’t prefer it.

 Marigolds are easy to grow from seeds or can be bought from a nursery.
 Marigolds are annuals, but they leave seeds behind that can overwinter and grow the next year, so sometimes they get confused for perennials.
 If you grow from seeds, start them about two months before the usual last frost date.
 Otherwise, plant in the spring in full sun.